aardappel/lobster/lobster/docs/source/implementation.md

 a bytecode file (see [command line][3]), then make a copy of the bundle, and stick the bytecode file (+data) in the Resource location, and you should have something that can be distributed to users.
 For iOS you can compile using the OS X exe, then run that same bytecode using the iOS exe.
-Versioning of the Lobster bytecode is currently very simplistic and tied to the day the exe was compiled, so if iOS exe complains that it can't read the bytecode, make sure the OS X exe you used to produce it was compiled on the same day.
-This will improve in the future.

 [3]: <command_line_usage.html>